tzolov/mcp-annotations/README.md

 ### Method Callbacks

-The module provides callback implementations for each operation type:
+The modules provide callback implementations for each operation type:

 #### Complete
 - `AbstractMcpCompleteMethodCallback` - Base class for complete method callbacks